handmadethings/automate-the-boring-stuff/README.md

 ### Chapter 15 – Working with PDF and Word Documents
 There are Python modules that make it easy for you to interact with PDFs and Word documents.
 Two such modules are [PyPDF2](https://pypdf2.readthedocs.io/en/3.x/) and [Python-Docx](https://python-docx.readthedocs.io/en/latest/).

+#### Creating PDF:s
+The PyPDF2 module doesn’t allow you to create PDF documents directly, but there’s a way to generate PDF files with Python if you’re on Windows and have Microsoft Word installed with the Pywin32 package.
+With this and the docx module, you can create Word documents and then convert them to PDFs.

 ### Chapter 16 – Working with CSV Files and JSON Data

 ### Chapter 17 – Keeping Time, Scheduling Tasks, and Launching Programs